feathersjs/feathers/docs/guides/cli/service.schemas.md

 })
 // The TypeScript type inferred from the schema export type Name = Static<typeof nameSchema>
+// The validator for the schema export const nameValidator = getValidator(nameSchema, dataValidator)
 // The resolver for the schema export const nameResolver = resolve<Name, HookContext>({
   properties: {}
 })
-// The validator if it is a schema for data export const nameValidator = getDataValidator(nameSchema, dataValidator)
 ```

 ## Main Schemas and Resolvers